silviobassi/minimizing-waste/README.md

 ## Software for time management and waste

-### link with files and instructions to run the application
+### Link with files and instructions to run the application

 [GitHub - silviobassi/minimizing-executables](https://github.com/silviobassi/minimizing-executables)